Avanigadda: Politics

 Buddha Prasad Mandali, who was also MLA of Avanigadda Andhra Pradesh Assembly in JSP government, has won over Simhadri Ramesh Babu in 2024 elections.

 Transport

 Repalle is the nearest town from Avanigadda which is 10 km away.
-State-run APS RTC has a bus depot in this village and runs busses to nearest towns and Vijayawada, Visakhapatnam and Hyderabad, among other places.
-APS RTC runs Palle Velugu, Express, Deluxe, Super Luxury, Indra and Night Rider class of busses.
+State-run APS RTC has a bus depot in this village and runs buses to nearest towns and Vijayawada, Visakhapatnam and Hyderabad, among other places.
+APS RTC runs Palle Velugu, Express, Deluxe, Super Luxury, Indra and Night Rider class of buses.

-Private players also run their services from Avanigadda to major cities, and compete with the state run APSRTC, by plying busses to the places where the state-run transport corporation doesn't.
+Private players also run their services from Avanigadda to major cities, and compete with the state run APSRTC, by plying buses to the places where the state-run transport corporation does not.
 Although the town lacks direct rail connectivity, it is still a popular choice of transport.
 The nearest railway station (Repalle railway station) lies 10 km away, in Repalle.